get the first look at i-D's creativity issue!

 We worked with photographer Tim Walker on a special issue celebrating the unrivaled creativity of London.
 Peek inside as we choose creativity over fear, self-expression over conformity, and freedom over corporate rules.
 Stay weird, stay different.

 Cover image: Photography Tim Walker.
 Fashion direction Alastair McKimm and Judy Blame.
 Adwoa wears top Gosha Rubchinskiy.
 Crown stylist's studio.
 Jewelry model's own.

-When we met with British photographer Tim Walker late last year to discuss working on a project together, his desire to meet the new generation of creative thinkers in London resonated with what we had been discussing as a team: the idea that in times of political uncertainty it is the arts that unite us, empower us and ultimately pull us through.
-So we joined forces and, shooting 135 people over 33 days, set out to celebrate the new generation of fashion designers, models, artists and musicians who make our great city tick.
-For Tim, it was an education in the resilient spirit of London creativity: the constantly thriving, mutating and pulsating heartbeat of the capital itself.
-For i-D, it was the chance to honour just some of the brilliant people we know and love, and for those photographed the freedom to showcase their talents in their purest, most brilliant forms.
+When we met with British photographer Tim Walker late last year to discuss working on a project together, his desire to meet the new generation of creative thinkers in London resonated with what we had been discussing as a team: the idea that in times of political uncertainty it is the arts that unite us, empower us, and ultimately pull us through.
+So we joined forces and, shooting 135 people over 33 days, set out to celebrate the new generation of fashion designers, models, artists, and musicians who make our great city tick.
+For Tim, it was an education in the resilient spirit of London creativity: the constantly thriving, mutating, and pulsating heartbeat of the capital itself.
+For i-D, it was the chance to honor just some of the brilliant people we know and love, and for those photographed the freedom to showcase their talents in their purest, most brilliant forms.